fcimahmoud/MPI_Project/README.md

 # Parallel Search and Sorting Algorithms with MPI

 This project demonstrates the implementation of parallel search and sorting algorithms using **MPI (Message Passing Interface)** in C++.
-It showcases efficient distributed algorithm design and performance analysis through practical, hands-on simulations.

 ## 📌 Features